CityOfNewYork/ACCESS-NYC/README.md

 This will install all node dependencies in the same directory.

-The [**package.json**](https://github.com/cityofnewyork/access-nyc/blob/main/wp-content/themes/access/package.json) contains a proxy configuration that BrowserSync uses to serve from.
-If the url defined by your virtualization service ([see the requirements section](#requirements)) is different from the default proxy (`http://locahost:8080`), it should be changed to match.

 Then run:

 ```shell
 $ npm run start
 ```

 To start the development server for asset management.
-The NPM package comes scripts which can be run via the command:
+The NPM package comes scripts that can be run via the command:

 ```
 $ npm run {{ script }}